amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+In actuality, I had a function called `random_augmentation`, which randomly chose the camera perspective (left,, right, or center).
+This is probably a matter of semantics, since indeed, data *was* collected on either side of the car, but for my purposes, I simply called a single point in time a sample.
+This means that through a single epoch, each point in time would only be used once.
+The code to do so is documented in my `generator.py` code, which is the off-GPU code that I used to prepare the data before handing it to Keras.

 For details about how I created the training data, see the next section.